datatrail-jhu/03_fileorganization/manuscript/03_project_folders.md

 * _data_ - is the folder where you will put all the data you have collected or been given to analyze.
 * _figures_ - is where you will put plots, data pictures, and other images you have created to show data to other people.
 * _code_ - is where you will create code files for collecting, cleaning up, or analyzing data.
-* _products_ - this is the place where you will place any reports, presentations, or products you create for sharing with other people.
+* _products_ - this is the place where you will place any reports, presentations, or products you create for sharing with other people. `

-`
+The README file can be used to describe both the high level organization as well as any important special cases about your project.
+It may be helpful to create additional README files in each subfolder to provide information specific to the files in that subfolder.
+You would want to link to them from the global README file you have just created.

 ### The next level of organization